5500 Nigerians to be deported from Libya, Mali - Vanguard - Nigeria Today

 Vanguard

-A total of 5,500 Nigerians are set to be deported from Mali and Libya, over various migration offences ranging from Human trafficking, smuggling of migrants, and non possession of valid travel documents.
+A total number of 5,500 Nigerians are set to be deported from Mali and Libya, over various migration offences ranging from Hunan trafficking, smuggling of migrants, and non possession of valid travel documents.
 ADVERTISING.
-ADVERTISING. inRead invented by …
+ADVERTISING.

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.